-In the U.S. a company may use the straight line method for its financial statements while at the same time be using the Internal Revenue Service's faster depreciation on its federal income tax return.
+In the U.S., a regular corporation may use the straight-line method of depreciation for its financial statements while at the same time be using one of the Internal Revenue Service's faster depreciation methods on its federal income tax return.